BenMatteson/HowDoTheHorsiesMove/README.md

   -w

-	sets player 1 to be the white player and player 2 to be the black player. this is the default.
+	sets player 1 to be the white player and player 2 to be the black player.

   -b